Styling entities, badges, elements and entity markers

-In entities and glance cards, each entity can have options.
+In entities, glance and map cards, each entity can have options.
 Those elements can be styled individually by adding a uix parameter to the entity configuration.

 For those cases, the styles are injected into a shadowRoot, and the bottommost element is thus accessed through :host.